leonlinsx/minimal-mistakes/_posts/2020-12-02-angel-kelly.md

 Also, we ran *one thousand* simulations.
 While the large returns stand out on the graph, there really aren't that many of them.
 The majority of the cases are all smushed together near the bottom.

-In order to reduce risk, many people often adopt a "Fractional Kelly" approach, where they bet some smaller percentage of the Kelly recommnended size.
+In order to reduce risk, many people often adopt a "Fractional Kelly" approach, where they bet some smaller percentage of the Kelly recommended size.
 We'll do that here as well, simulating scenarios where we only bet half of what was recommended (2%).

 Let's take a closer look at the return distribution for both of these cases.
 It's hard to see, but the box plots show the typical 25th, median, 75th percentile ranges of returns.
 We started at $100: